peterjohnmanuel/Weboptimization/README.md

 <link href="css/smartphone.css" rel="stylesheet" media="only screen and (max-width: 480px)" type="text/css">
 ```
 * Added async attributes to the script tags.
+* Moved javascript and css tags to the bottom of the body tag.

 #### project-mobile.html